Jakob Junis

-Jakob Benjamin Lee Junis (born September 16, 1992) is an American professional baseball pitcher who is a free agent.
-He has played in Major League Baseball (MLB) for the Kansas City Royals, San Francisco Giants, Milwaukee Brewers, Cincinnati Reds, and Cleveland Guardians.
+Jakob Benjamin Lee Junis (born September 16, 1992) is an American professional baseball pitcher for the Texas Rangers of Major League Baseball (MLB).
+He has previously played in MLB for the Kansas City Royals, San Francisco Giants, Milwaukee Brewers, Cincinnati Reds, and Cleveland Guardians.
 He made his MLB debut in 2017.

 Amateur career

 Junis attended Rock Falls High School in Rock Falls, Illinois, and graduated in 2011.
 There, he earned all-state honors in both baseball and basketball.
 As a senior, in basketball he averaged 19 points a game.
 In baseball he threw an 88–92 mph fastball and had a 1.10 earned run average (ERA) and 93 strikeouts as a pitcher, while batting .485 with 54 runs batted in.

 The Kansas City Royals selected Junis in the 29th round of the 2011 Major League Baseball draft.
 He had committed to play college baseball at North Carolina State University as an infielder and a pitcher, and though he was rated as a fourth round pick he fell to the 29th round because of his scholarship to North Carolina State.
 But he signed with the Royals for a $675,000 signing bonus instead of attending college.